Code-Institute-Submissions/milestone2-data_dashboard/README.md

 Friends and colleagues tested this on various phones and browsers.
 This responded as expected.

 ### Errors still to fix
-The year date on the composite chart is showing with a , seperator.
+The year date on the composite chart is showing with a , separator.
 I tried to fix this by parsing the date but this caused errors in my charts.
 This is something I would like to address in the future.

 ## Deployment
 The Website is hosted on GitHub, there are no differences between the deployed and current development versions.